- What is an overpayment?

 - We can recover direct from landlords from housing benefit paid for another tenant.

 If you have received an invoice for overpaid housing benefit and you wish to pay back the full amount, or if you have made an arrangement with us to repay an invoice you can make payment in a number of ways:

 Direct debit: To set up a Direct Debit please phone 0191 278 7878 and ask for Benefits, Monday to Thursday between 8am and 6pm and between 8am and 4:30pm on Friday.
-If the invoice is not in your name you can download a paper direct debit form or pay by an alternative method detailed below
+If the invoice is not in your name you can set up at Direct Debit online or pay by an alternative method detailed below

 Online and telephone banking: Make your payments to Lloyds Bank, account number 63352060, sort code 30-93-71.
 Please make sure that you quote the invoice number, which is on the front of your invoice.

 Debit or credit cards: For debit or credit card telephone payments, please phone 0191 278 7878 Monday to Thursday between 8am and 6pm and between 8am and 4.30pm on Friday.
 Have your card, invoice number (shown on the front of the invoice), and a pen and paper to note your receipt number.
 The card holder must be present during the transaction.